4D Man: Plot

-The following day, news hits town that $50,000 were stolen from the bank with no sign of forced entry, nor any video footage of the crime.
-Strangely, a $1000 bill was found protruding from a solid piece of tempered steel, leaving the authorities perplexed.
-Tony realizes that Scott is abusing his power and tries to convince the police.
+The following day, news breaks that $50,000 was robbed from the bank without any sign of forced entry or video footage of the crime.
+Strangely, the press also reports that a $1,000 bill was found protruding from a solid piece of tempered steel, perplexing the authorities.
+Realizing that Scott is misusing and abusing his power, Tony attempts to convince the police.

-Scott starts using his newfound power to acquire all the things he felt he was denied - money, recognition, power, and women.
-Scott confronts Carson, revealing the experiment, then taking his revenge "for the life drained from me" by literally draining Carson's lifeforce.
-Scott then proceeds to a sleazy bar, where he gets some street toughs to back down.
-When he goes to open the door, his hand goes through it even though he did not want to be intangible.
-With his newfound bravado, he ignores this development; combined with his victory over the toughs and his ill-gotten money, he impresses a bar girl.
-When they later kiss, Scott's power turns itself on again and the B-girl flees in horror now that she has rapidly aged, her blonde hair now white.
+Scott decides to utilize his newfound abilities to acquire money, recognition, power, and women, all of which he perceives he has been denied throughout his life.
+He first confronts Carson, revealing the results of his experiment before then vengefully and literally draining his lifeforce.
+Proceeding to a sleazy bar, he intimidates several tough men into backing down while en route.
+His newfound bravado causes him to overlook his hand going through the door while he is opening it.
+Euphoric from his victory over the toughs and his ill-gotten money, he impresses a bar girl with his looks, wit, and charm.
+When they later kiss, Scott's power reactivates, and the girl backs away from him before noticing a mirror; finding that she has rapidly aged and her formerly-blonde hair is now white, she flees in horror.

-The police have to find a way to stop a man who is unstoppable.
-Looking very old now, Scott returns to the lab, but the police are unable to stop him, as well as a rival scientist who tried to steal Tony's work, whom Scott kills and thereby becomes less aged.
-Linda begs Scott to come to his senses.
-Scott kisses her, but unlike with the B-girl, his power is off and she has not aged.
+Now heavily aged, Scott returns to the lab, but the police are unable to stop him.
+After Scott regains his youthful form by killing a rival scientist who tried to steal Tony's work, Linda begs Scott to come to his senses.
+Scott kisses her, but unlike with the bar girl, his power is off, and she has not aged.
 Linda then shoots Scott in solid form.
-Bleeding and feeling betrayed, Scott maniacally proclaims his invincibility and defiantly phase-shifts his body (albeit with difficulty) through a wall embedded with supposedly impenetrable Cargonite.
-"The End" appears on screen, followed a moment later by a question mark, which leaves Scott's fate undetermined.
+Bleeding and feeling betrayed, Scott maniacally proclaims his invincibility and defiantly phase-shifts his body (albeit with difficulty) through a wall embedded with supposedly impenetrable cargonite in front of Tony and Linda.